Upload SourceMap During Project Build¶

 }

-In production environments, for security reasons, systems typically do not retain sourcemap files.
-These files allow developers to map compressed or compiled code back to the original source code, but if made public, they may expose the internal logic of the application, increasing security risks.
+In production environments, sourcemap files are typically not retained for security reasons.
+These files allow developers to map minified or compiled code back to the original source code, but if exposed publicly, they could reveal the application's internal logic, increasing security risks.

-Additionally, by setting build.sourcemap in vite.config.ts to "hidden", you can generate sourcemaps without including any references to them in JavaScript files.
+Furthermore, by setting build.sourcemap to "hidden" in vite.config.ts, you can generate Sourcemaps without including any references to them in the JavaScript files.
 This prevents browsers from attempting to download and view the source code.

-Through these measures, you can maintain the convenience of debugging your application while effectively protecting the security of your source code.
+Through these measures, you can effectively protect the security of your source code while maintaining the convenience of application debugging.

 // vite.config.ts